commercelayer/commercelayer-cli-plugin-webhooks/README.md

   ID  unique id of the import

 OPTIONS
-  -H, --hide-empty                 hide empty attributes -o, --organization=organization  (required) [default: cli-test-org] the slug of your organization
+  -i, --inputs                     show input items associated with the import -l, --logs                       show warning and error logs related to the import process -o, --organization=organization  (required) the slug of your organization

 ALIASES
   $ cl-imports import